 Portland State’s Village Building Convergence will be hosted from June 7th - June 9th.
-We will be gathering each morning at 10:00 am at the Grazing Gardens, located on the South side of Smith Memorial Student Union (SW Harrison & Park Avenue).
+We will be gathering each morning at 10:00 am at the Portland State Community Orchard, adjacent to the Community Garden on the corner of SW 12th & Montgomery.
 We will work on a variety of projects and engage in multiple activities.

 Our design features an organic shape, a multi-tiered planter bed, inlets for placing candles or other accessories, and is highlighted by a stained glass mosaic design that embodies the essence of Sangsuree’s song, Earth My Body.
 Featured on the back rest of the handmade bench will incorporate the chorus of Sangsuree’s song, Earth my body, water my blood, air my breath, fire my spirit.

 The first day of our event will consist of an opening circle at 10:00am.
 From here, a group of volunteers will begin focusing on the development of a skeleton-like structure for the bench consisting of 3/8th inch rebar and expanded metal mesh.
 Once the framing has been finished, we will fill the inside of the frame with urbanite and granite blocks.
 Free lunch from Hotlips will be served from 1pm to 2pm for all participants.
 Volunteers will return to their respective tasks after lunch.
 We will wrap up our first successful day of VBC with a guided Yoga session led by VBC volunteers Zahir and Claire from 3:30pm to 4:30pm.

 June 8th, 2016: